Northside-CC/RX2021-Online-Classes/Northside Christian Church/README.md

 # How to Rock Your Online Courses

 ## Start Here
 So whether you're here to learn or to plug-and-play this course into your own organization, we've got you covered.
 You can find everything you need in this repo!
-And if you have any questions or run into any snags, hit me up on Rocket.chat **@leahjennings**.
+And if you have any questions or run into any snags, hit me up on Rocket.chat: **@leahjennings**.

 ### Components to Setup
 1. Connection Opportunities